-1) Drink (to thirst) to counter the low humidity.
+1. Drink (to thirst) to counter the low humidity.

 The air inside the cabin of a plane has a humidity level of between 15 and 20 percent, whereas the typical indoor humidity on the ground is more like 30 to 65 percent (depending on where in the world you are) and this is why you 'dry out' when you fly.

 The combination of not being able to take liquids through airport security, pricey shops in the Departures lounge, and a fear of getting stuck in a long queue for the bathroom the moment the seatbeat sign goes off can all contribute to a desire to drink less than we usually would when we're travelling.
 But it's really important to take steps to stay hydrated to counter the effects of this lower humidity.

-2) Start the journey hydrated so you're not playing catch up.
+2. Start the journey hydrated

-We're not talking about preloading here, but it definetely helps to make sure you're in a good state of hydration before you board the plane.
+We're not talking about preloading here, but it definitely helps to make sure you're in a good state of hydration before you board the plane.
 We've blogged before about how to tell if you're dehydrated and it's a good idea to think more about your hydration status in the days running up to your flight.

-3) Stick to water.
+3. Stick to water

 In another recent blog we looked at how well different drink hydrate you and, whilst coffee, soft drinks and alcohol might not actively dehydrate you, they are not going to be as effective as water, so go easy on the caffeine, sugar and booze.

 Most airports have water fountains and many longer haul aircraft have places you can fill up at so you don’t need to keep asking for bottled water, or wait for meal times.
 It's also a great way to save money on exorbitantly priced bottled water if you're flying with an airline that doesn't include drinks in the price of your ticket.

-5) Eat plenty of fresh fruit and vegetables.
+5. Eat fresh fruit and vegetables

 These contain a lot of water which gets released slowly as you digest them.
 Berries, pineapple, cucumbers, and watermelon are all good.

-6) Add sodium to retain more fluid.
+6. Add sodium to retain more fluid.

 We all use our lightest (250mg) electrolyte drink when we travel and it's usefulness as a day to day background hydrator is one of the reasons we developed it in the first place (though, obviously it's useful during exercise for people with relatively low sweat sodium concentrations too).